ets-labs/python-dependency-injector/README.md

 assert a1.db is a2.db is b1.db is b2.db is AppCatalog.database()

-# Dependency injection (The Python Way) into class.
+# Dependencies injection (The Python Way) into class.
 class Consumer(object):

     dependencies = AppCatalog(AppCatalog.object_a,